luckyp71/java_jfreechart/README.md

-# JFreechart with Datavec Example
+# JFreeChart with Datavec Example